Error Handling

 }

-throws an error,
+If someThrowingFunction() throws an error,

-the value of x
+the value of x and y is nil.

-is the value that the function returned.
+Otherwise, the value of x and y is the value that the function returned.

-are an optional of whatever type someThrowingFunction()
+Note that x and y are an optional of whatever type someThrowingFunction() returns.

-Here the function returns an integer, so x
+Here the function returns an integer, so x and y are optional integers.

-lets you write concise error handling code
+Using try? lets you write concise error handling code

 when you want to handle all errors in the same way.